VCorak/MEAN-stack/README.md

 2. Find a project idea, setup trello with to dos and update readme [x]

-3. Divide up tasks, but still work together [x]
+3. Divide up tasks in smaller units [x]

 4. Setup boilerplate for project [x]